safoura-banihashemi/mitigate_bias/README.md

 ## Dataset

-We use the **BBQ dataset**, a hand-crafted benchmark designed to expose social biases in LLMs.
+We use the **BBQ dataset** designed to expose social biases in LLMs.

 Each sample in the dataset includes:
 - **Context** – a short scenario